luisquintanilla/mlnet-workshop/labs/07-mlops.md

 1. **Data validation tests** to ensure the integrity of our training data
 2. **Model tests** to validate the quality of our model

+### Data tests
+The data we use to train our model consists of a number of features, such as price, model year, milage and so forth.
+To ensure the quality of our model, it's important to validate that the data is sound prior to model training.
+Things we may want to verify are for example that we don't have any negative prices our milage values and that we at least have a minimum number of rows.

+### Model tests